pwalig/oop_ptr/README.md

 # Problem

-Whenever you wish to utilize oriented programming paradigm of C++ you are sometimes forced to use pointers:
+Whenever you wish to utilize object oriented programming paradigm of C++ you are sometimes forced to use pointers:

 ``` c++
 class BaseClass {